seandenigris/XML-Parser/repository/XML-Parser.package/DTDMixedContentModelParser.class/README.md

-This class parses mixed content declarations like "(#PCDATA|one|two)" using a DTDMixedContentListParser.
+This class parses mixed content declarations like "(#PCDATA|one|two)" using a DTDEnumerationListParser.